Improving Professional License Transfers for Military Spouses

 The Nurse Licensure Compact allows licensed nurses to continue practicing in other states – including practicing telemedicine – without having to obtain additional licenses.
 This agreement has been supporting healthcare improvement for over 18 years.

-- There is still room for improvement: just 34 states are members of the compact.
+- There is still room for improvement: not all states are members of the compact.

 Physical Therapy